There are hundreds of long and short Irish wedding blessings. However, you need to select one using caution.

 10. One that’ll need a bit of practice

-This is another one that can work well as a reading or said by the priest during the ceremony.
+This is another of the Irish wedding prayers that can work well as a reading or said by the priest during the ceremony.
 It’s not overly religious in tone and would work equally well at a non-religious Irish wedding.

 However, due to its length and the way the second half flows, it can be a little tricky when read aloud the first few times.